Emotional HarmonyThe Path to Becoming

 Garry Waterman received his Master’s Degree in Social Work from the University of Michigan after serving in the army to provide his services to military personnel.
 He has worked with at-risk students for 25 years in a public school system.
 Garry is a Licensed Master Social Worker (LMSW) and a member of the Academy of Certified Social Workers (ACSW).
 Gary uses insight, empathy, and science-based methods to help his clients gain a positive self-image and optimistic outlook on life.
 He has a unique ability to gain the trust of young people and let them lead their healing journey as he offers helpful methods for their recovery from the various issues that our young people face.

-Our clinical therapy approach is primarily based on cognitive behavior therapy (CBT) which has proven effective at helping students uproot irrational beliefs, perceptions, and thoughts that can cause unwanted feelings and behaviors.
+Our clinical therapy approach is primarily based on cognitive behavioral therapy (CBT) which has proven effective at helping students uproot irrational beliefs, perceptions, and thoughts that can cause unwanted feelings and behaviors.
 Especially with young people, we’ve found a framework called “T.E.A.M.”
 Therapy to be an extremely effective and efficient way to help defeat negative thoughts, beliefs, and behavior patterns that reduce joy, self-esteem, productivity, and intimacy.
 This method was developed by Dr. David Burns, Adjunct Clinical Professor of Psychiatry at Stanford University.
 T.E.A.M. stands for Testing, Empathy, (Paradoxical) Agenda Setting, and Methods as outlined below.

 Gaining Understanding Through